jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01.md

 **This leads to artificial problems in demand and supply** where food is wasted yet many people, who have some productivity to offer and are not worthless, stay hungry.
 The alarming thing is that people pay to get into university to be taught such things that create such problems!

-In contrast, the non-profit-maximizing system of pantrynomics earns through **primary arbitrage** or through the differences in hardship incurred in making a product or service.
+In contrast, the non-profit-maximizing system of Supereconomics earns through **primary arbitrage** or through the differences in hardship incurred in making a product or service.

 In the example, Mr. Chef is able to make quality cakes at low effort because of his great skill in making them. **His profit is from increasing his mastery which lowers his costs, and not in stifling supply by raising prices.**  His mastery can be achieved faster if he were passionate in his chosen business or employment.
 This is why we call the Third Law of Value as the [Invisible Hand of the Tao](/pantrynomics/invisible-hand-of-tao) that shows itself through the effort theory of value-->